 Scottish Interfaith Week 2016 will take place from 13th - 20th November on the theme of 'Religion and the Media'.
 The media plays an increasingly important role in people's lives, whether through newspapers, TV, radio or social media and many people are influenced by what they read, see and hear.
 Media reporting can have a powerful effect on people of different faiths, both positive and negative.
 This year's theme gives us an opportunity to explore our complex relationship with the media, how we can share the positive stories of faith and interfaith work and challenge some of the negative reporting and stereotypes about people of different faiths in the media.

 This year Interfaith Scotland has joined up with the Inter Faith Network for the UK and will be celebrating Scottish Interfaith Week on the same week as the rest of the UK.
-The Inter Faith Network for the UK produces an 'interactive map' which you can click on to see events taking place across the UK.
-For your event to appear on the map, and also in our regular Scottish Interfaith Week programme of events click here.
+The Inter Faith Network for the UK produces an 'interactive map' which you can click on to see events taking place in Scotland, England, Wales and Northern Ireland.
+To see events on the map click here

 The launch of Scottish Interfaith Week will take place at Paisley Town Hall in Renfrewshire on 13th November from 2.15 - 5.15pm.
 To book your place, email email@example.com

 Click here for resources for Scottish Interfaith Week for schools, youth and community groups.